Top 6 Data Analytics Skills Every Analyst Needs in 2025

 What It Means:

-Data wrangling is the process of cleaning and organizing raw data into a format that’s easier to analyze.
-SQL (Structured Query Language) is the go-to tool for working with relational databases.
+The process of data wrangling involves the organization and cleaning of unprocessed data to facilitate analysis.
+SQL (Structured Query Language) is the preferred instrument for interacting with relational databases.

 Why It Matters: